conversationai/perspectiveapi/model_cards/English/toxicity.md

 # Toxicity
 Toxicity classifies rude, disrespectful, or unreasonable comment that is likely to make people leave a discussion.
-This model is a Convolutional Neural Network (CNN) trained with word-vector inputs.
+This model is a Convolutional Neural Network (CNN) trained with GloVe word embeddings.
 You can also train your own deep CNN for text classification on our public toxicity dataset, and explore our open-source model training tools to train your own models.

 ## Overview